ec-europa/europa-component-library/src/eds/foundations/README.md

 - From ECL monorepo: `pnpm build:eds`.
 - Standalone: `npm install` then `npm run build`.

+## Storybook

+`src/playground/eds` is a Storybook instance for this package, mirroring `playground/ec`/`playground/eu` (same addon set where it applies: a11y, links, essentials; `@storybook/addon-themes` drives `[data-theme]` for the light/dark toggle).
+Stories live next to what they document — this package's own story is `foundations.story.js`, currently a placeholder.

+- From ECL monorepo: `pnpm start:eds` (port 6008).
+- Standalone: `npm run build` here first (Storybook serves the compiled `build/eds-foundations.css` as a static file), then, from `src/playground/eds`, `npm install` and `npm run start`.

 ## Token export (`tokens.json`)

 `tokens.json`, at the root of this package, is a JSON export of every